vanderbilt-redcap/external-module-framework-docs/README.md

-[JavaScript in Modules](javascript.md) | Recommendations for using javascript in modules [Dependencies](dependencies.md) | Recommendations for including shared libraries in your module code [Renaming a module](renaming.md) | Concerns when renaming a module [Acknowledgments](ACKNOWLEDGEMENTS.md) | Acknowledging contributors that have made these docs possible!
+[JavaScript in Modules](javascript.md) | Recommendations for using javascript in modules [Dependencies](dependencies.md) | Recommendations for including shared libraries in your module code [Renaming a module](renaming.md) | Concerns when renaming a module [Proposing New Hooks](new-hooks.md) | Instructions on how to propose additional hooks that any External Module can call [Acknowledgments](ACKNOWLEDGEMENTS.md) | Acknowledging contributors that have made these docs possible!
 GitHub's Search | Github's search feature (in the top of right corner of this page) is a great way to find keywords throughout these docs